JesseVDHulle/ProjectD/README.md

 ### Running the prototypes

-To run the SignLanguageApp prototype go to ./SignLanguageApp folder and run "main.py"
+To run the SignLanguageApp prototype go to ./SignLanguageApp folder and run "python ./main.py"

-To run the NLP prototype go to the ./NLP folder and run "nlp.py"
+To run the NLP prototype go to the ./NLP folder and run "python ./nlp.py"

 ## Concepts
 These are tested techniques from research